18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 How to book: Book a table and request bottle service online.

 Chateau has refined its format in recent years.
-Once known as a nightclub, the venue now operates as a late-night lounge with doors opening at 10 pm Thursday-Saturday.
+The venue is more of a late-night lounge than a nightclub these days with doors opening at 10 pm Fridays and Saturdays.
 You've still got a solid lineup of local DJs, but the crowded dance-floor and entrance fee are gone.
-Not a bad tradeoff.
+Beverage minimums are required with a reservation, which starts at $150 per person.
+(Don't worry.
+This is Vegas.
+You'll drink your way through that in no time.)
 The outdoor deck is full of charm and character, sitting directly underneath the Paris resort's half-size Eiffel Tower replica with bistro lighting, lattice panels, and unobstructed views of the Bellagio fountains.

 How to book: Call 702-776-7777 or book online for table reservations.